okta/okta-oidc-js/packages/okta-react/README.md

 ### `authService`

-Components can get this object as a passed prop using the [withOktaAuth][] HOC or using the [useOktaAuth][] React Hook.
+Components can get this object as a passed prop using the [withOktaAuth](#withoktaauth) HOC or using the [useOktaAuth](#useoktaauth) React Hook.
 The `authService` object provides methods for managing tokens and auth state.
-All of the methods except `authService.on()` and `authService.getAuthState()` return Promises.

 #### `authService.getAuthState()`

 (synchronous method) Returns the last known `authState`.
-The authState is re-evaluated when `authService.updateAuthState()` is called.
+The [authState](#authstate) is re-evaluated when `authService.updateAuthState()` is called.
+View logic using the `<Security>` component and either the `useOktaAuth()` hook or the `withOktaAuth()` HOC will automatically receive the updated `authState`.
+Other code will need to subscribe to `authStateChange` events using the [`authService.on()`](#authserviceon) method.

 #### `authService.getUser()`

-Returns the result of the OpenID Connect `/userinfo` endpoint if an access token exists.
+(async method) Resolves with the result of the OpenID Connect `/userinfo` endpoint if an access token exists.

 #### `authService.getIdToken()`

-Retrieves the id token from storage if it exists.
-Devs should prefer to consult the synchronous results emitted from subscribing to the `authStateChange` event using `authService.on()`
+(async method) Resolves with the id token retrieved from storage if it exists.
+Devs should prefer to consult the synchronous results emitted from subscribing to the `authStateChange` event using [authService.on()](#authserviceon)

 #### `authService.getAccessToken()`

-Retrieves the access token from storage if it exists.
+(async method) Resolves with the access token retrieved from storage if it exists.
 Devs should prefer to consult the synchronous results emitted from subscribing to the `authStateChange` event.

 #### `authService.login(fromUri, additionalParams)`

-Calls the optional `onAuthRequired` passed to `<Security>` or redirects to Okta if `onAuthRequired` is undefined.
+(async method) Resolves with the result of calling the optional `onAuthRequired` passed to `<Security>` or redirects to Okta if `onAuthRequired` is undefined.
 This method accepts a `fromUri` parameter to push the user to after successful authentication, and an optional `additionalParams` object.

 For more information on `additionalParams`, see the [`authService.redirect`](#authredirectadditionalparams) method below.

 #### `authService.logout(uri)`

-Terminates the user's session in Okta and clears all stored tokens.
+(async method) Terminates the user's session in Okta and clears all stored tokens.
 Accepts an optional `uri` parameter to push the user to after logout.

 #### `authService.redirect(additionalParams)`

-Performs a full-page redirect to Okta with optional request parameters.
+(async method) Performs a full-page redirect to Okta with optional request parameters.

 The `additionalParams` are mapped to Okta's [`/authorize` request parameters](https://developer.okta.com/docs/api/resources/oidc#authorize).
 This will override any existing [configuration](#configuration-options).
 As an example, if you have an Okta `sessionToken`, you can bypass the full-page redirect by passing in this token.
 This is recommended when using the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget).
 Simply pass in a `sessionToken` into the `redirect` method as follows: